 I worked on the early prototype alone for about a month.
 Then Tony Valcarcel joined and the two of us put in 12-hour shifts day and night until we had something strong enough to bring Jeremy Bird on board as CEO.
 The founding team formed from there.

 The next two years of organic visibility is not classical SEO, it is answer engine optimization.
 Being cited by ChatGPT, Claude, Perplexity, and Google's AI Overviews is the new top-of-funnel.
 I set the AEO direction for Makko early: structured data tuned for AI extraction, content shaped for direct-answer formats, and tracking citation surfaces alongside SERP positions.
-The goal is to lead the charge here rather than chase it later.
+Result: Makko is now cited across Claude, ChatGPT, Perplexity, DeepSeek, and Grok — every major model.
+The goal was to lead the charge here rather than chase it later, and the playbook is working.

 Press releases tied to product milestones, written in-house and distributed through targeted media lists rather than wire services.
 Each release is a coordinated push with the content calendar, social distribution, and email lifecycle so the news event lands as a multi-channel moment.

 Every article ships against the same playbook.
-Topic clusters are planned ahead, keyword targets are documented with intent and difficulty and cluster mapping, schema is implemented per article type, and internal linking follows a documented rule set.
+10 topic pillars mapping 54 published articles, keyword targets documented with intent and difficulty and cluster mapping, schema implemented per article type, and internal linking following a documented rule set.
 Compounding output requires documented rules.

 Subdomain blogs accrue authority separately from the main domain in Google's eyes.
-With Makko at DR 12, splitting authority between two surfaces was the wrong trade.
+With Makko at DR 16, splitting authority between two surfaces was the wrong trade.
 Consolidated to makko.ai/blog, redirected legacy URLs with 301s, preserved canonical signals, and centralized link equity on one domain.
+Post-migration: organic traffic moved as expected, Ahrefs site health score lifted, and the broken-link surface area got cleaned up in the process.

 Untracked links lose campaign attribution forever.
 Stood up a UTM short-link domain at go.makko.ai with a documented naming convention before publishing the first batch of cross-platform content.
 Every external link is now attributable to campaign, channel, and content piece.